-O&M risk may result from actual physical issues with facilities or by an increase in O&M costs.
+Operations and Maintenance (O&M) risk may result from actual physical issues with facilities or by an increase in O&M costs.
 O&M risk can also translate into loss of revenue if the facility needs to be closed for an extensive overhaul or if its capacity is reduced during maintenance activities.

-O&M costs forecasted at the time of the project's development generally include cost increases based on inflation or other predetermined factors.
-Costs can, however, increase beyond the anticipated level, for example, in cases in which labor costs increase above expectations.
+O&M costs forecasted at the time of the project's development generally include increases in costs based on inflation or other predetermined factors.
+Costs can, however, increase beyond the anticipated level, e.g., in cases where labor costs increase above expectations.

 Insufficient maintenance can lead to a deterioration of the condition of a project and can ultimately lead to closures, which in turn will cause a loss in revenue (either from tolls or from availability payments) and damage the public's perception of the project.
-Loss of availability due to natural disasters and similar events is, however, generally considered to be caused by force majeure events and may be insured or designated as a risk to be shared by the public and private partners.
-For hybrid greenfield-brownfield projects in which the concessionaire takes responsibility for existing assets, latent defects represent a significant risk that can raise contentious issues.
+Loss of availability due to natural disasters and similar events is, however, generally considered to be caused by force majeure events and may be insured, or may be designated as a risk to be shared by the public and private partners.

+For hybrid greenfield-brownfield projects, where the concessionaire takes responsibility for existing assets, latent defects represent a significant risk that can raise contentious issues.